csusbdt/air/hello/README.md

 ## Overview

-The purpose of this project is for me to learn and document the process of building and deploying an Adobe AIR program for OS X desktop using a text editor and command line tools.
-This page describes the process.
+The _hello_ folder of this repository documents a process to build an application with the following characteristics.

+- The application says _hello_ in a window -- that's all it does.
+- All neccesary files are developed with a text editor or generated with command line tools.
+- The application runs in Adobe AIR in OS X and Windows desktop environments.
+- The application installs and updates from a website.
+- All development is done on a mac.

+Note that this process can easily be carried out in Windows with small adjustments.

 ## Prerequisites